chuc92man/docker-stacks/datacube-notebook/README.md

 ## Known issues

-- Using microk8s's default ingress, a "413 Request Entity Too Large" error occurs when trying to save large Notebooks
+- ~~Using default ingress settings, a "413 Request Entity Too Large" error occurs when trying to save large Notebooks~~